course-details-portlet

 Learning methods and activities

 The course is compulsory for all master students in equality and diversity.
 The teaching activities include lectures, group work and individual assignments.
 At the end of the course there will be a home exam graded with letter grades.
+As a prerequisite for taking the exam, the student must have submitted and been approved for two compulsory exercises.
 Participation in class is seen as important, and the student has to attend at least 75% of the lectures.
 Students who do not fill the attendance requirement, can apply for a compensatory written assignment.

 Compulsory assignments